Softinn-Solutions/softinn-hotel-booking-engine-wordpress/README.md

 ## Installing

-Download and install from WordPress Plugin directory, here's the [link](https://wordpress.org/plugins/softinn-booking-engine/)
+Download and install the plugin from WordPress Plugin directory, here's the [link](https://wordpress.org/plugins/softinn-booking-engine/).